 The application fee is equal to 5% of the requested incentive amount, payable by check, cashier check or money order, and should reference the project by site address.
-93 The application fee is the only required document that must be mailed directly to the Program Administrator.
-94 After a project is assigned to an incentive step, the application fee check must be mailed within 7 calendar days.
+The application fee is the only required document that must be mailed directly to the Program Administrator.
+After a project is assigned to an incentive step, the application fee check must be mailed within 7 calendar days.
 If the check is not mailed within 7 calendar days, the project may be cancelled.
 Application fee checks returned by the financial institution without payment may result in cancellation of the application.

 The application fee will be refunded upon completion and verification of the installed SGIP project.
-Prior to project completion, application fees are non-refundable once a Confirmed Reservation has been issued.95 All forfeited application fees will be allocated to the Program Administrator's current incentive step.
+Prior to project completion, application fees are non-refundable once a Confirmed Reservation has been issued.105